Manitoba Historical Society

-Parkhill School District was organized formally in February 1879 and a school building was constructed in the northeast quarter of 29-3-5 west of the Principal Meridian, in the Rural Municipality of Stanley.
-It closed in July 1965.
+Parkhill School District was organized formally in February 1879 and a school building was constructed in the northwest quarter of 20-3-5 west of the Principal Meridian, in the Rural Municipality of Stanley, on land acquired from farmer Abe petkau.
+The Parkhill name is purported to be connected to local homesteaders who moved into the district from Parkhill, Ontario.

 Parkhill School (no date) by G. G. Neufeld